huybrechtsxyz/atuaro/META.md

 >**Source of magic.** The power granted to you by your patron (cleric, warlock) is not equal to being able to manipulate the weave or what is granted to you by the primal forces.
 Divine is religion, the weave is arcane, and primal are the forces of nature.

 ## How did this world come to be?
 (Cosmology)
 The dominant religion, The Children of the Suns, believes that the world is the child of the twin suns, La and Tho.
 In reality, the world was intentionally created from a nebula by aliens who will be back to check on it someday...
 Write how your world ACTUALLY came to be - was it born from an egg, created by a god, or sneezed into being?
 You can add the prevalent in-world belief if you like.
 Just one paragraph on this - don't go full Silmarillion!

-> he only allowed official religion is The Faith of Ohm.
+> The only allowed official religion is The Faith of Ohm.
 Although other gods exist, Ohm is the one and only official one on the continent where our adventures take place.*
 >
 > * As clearly stated by Law, don't lightning the messenger please.
 >